apache/incubator-heron/website/content/docs/operators/observability/prometheus.md

 Parameter | Description | Default
 :---------|:------------|:-------
 `class` | The Java class used to control Prometheus sink behavior | [`com.twitter.heron.metricsmgr.sink.PrometheusSink`](/api/com/twitter/heron/metricsmgr/sink/PrometheusSink.html)
-`port` | The port on which the Prometheus installation is listening | 8080 `path` | The Prometheus path on which to publish metrics | `/metrics` `flat-metrics` | Whether to publish a flat `name: value` JSON map | `true` `include-topology-name` | Whether the name of the Heron topology will be included in names for metrics | `true`
+`port` | The port on which Prometheus will scrape for metrics | 8080 `path` | The Prometheus path on which to publish metrics | `/metrics` `flat-metrics` | Whether to publish a flat `name: value` JSON map | `true` `include-topology-name` | Whether the name of the Heron topology will be included in names for metrics | `true`